stevehjohn/SpaceInvaders/README.md

 I am an experienced coder, so don't criticise all the rules I break regarding best practices in this, it was simply a race for fun.

+Also, a lot is "Standing on the Shoulders of Giants" so to speak.
+Without MonoGame, this would not have been so easy.

 Realtime view here [Youtube](https://www.youtube.com/watch?v=iNwRN328T7w)